-On 14 December, Latvian policemen assembled the city's Jews and carried out a selection.
-Essential workers were sent back home, while the rest of the Jews were taken in trucks and sleds to Skede, to the dunes overlooking the Baltic Sea.
+In December 1941, Latvian policemen arrested thousands of Jews in Liepaja and brought them to Skede, north of Liepaja, to the dunes overlooking the Baltic Sea.
 A long ditch had been dug at the foot of the dunes.
 The Jews were forced to strip off their clothing except for their underwear.
-Near the ditch they were made to take off their remaining clothes and were executed by units made up of Latvian collaborators and German policemen, under the command of SS officer Fritz Dietrich.
-On 15-17 December 1941, 2,700-2,800 Jews from Liepaja were executed, most of them women and children.
-Approximately 1,000 Jews with working permits, their families and those who had managed to evade the massacre were left in Liepaja.
+Near the ditch, they were made to take off their remaining clothes and were executed by units made up of Latvian collaborators and German policemen, under the command of the SS.

 On 15-17 of December 1941, 2,700-2,800 Jews from Liepaja were massacred, most of them women and children.